Live at the BBC (Richard & Linda Thompson album)

-Richard Thompson - Live at the BBC is a compilation of audio and video recordings made by Richard Thompson for the BBC.
+Richard Thompson – Live at the BBC is a compilation of audio and video recordings made by Richard Thompson for the BBC.
 The set consists of three CDs and a DVD.
-The included material was recorded over a number of years; the earliest tracks date back to 1973, the most recent to 2009.
+The material was recorded over a number of years; the earliest tracks date back to 1973, the most recent to 2009.
 Most of the material was recorded for various TV and radio shows broadcast by the BBC.
-About 40% of the included material was performed by Richard and Linda Thompson.
+About 40% of the included material was performed by Richard and Linda Thompson together.